sdeoras/wg/README.md

 # server and a client
 `wg init` starts a server and `wg run` starts a client.
 It is, therefore, necessary to run `wg init` in background and to call `wg wait` to not only wait for command completion but also to kill the server.

+# limitations
+* server is not designed to run in multiple instances. `wg init` will fail if a server is already running.